Code Editing Improvements in WordPress 4.9

 Please test!
 If you use any plugins that extend the customizer, please ensure that there aren’t any regressions.
 The patch is intended to be fully backwards compatible and users shouldn’t notice any difference in normal use.
 Two things to look for when testing is as soon as you make a change, you should see a customize_uuid query param added to the URL.
 You should be able to reload and find your changes persist (note the AYS dialog is retained because there is no UI yet for listing changesets).
 Also, when you navigate around the preview it should feel much more natural like normal browsing as opposed to having a fade effect.
 Otherwise, previewing settings that require refresh should still work as normal, as will settings that preview with JavaScript and selective refresh.

 The patch is in a GitHubGitHub GitHub is a website that offers online implementation of git repositories that can easily be shared, copied and modified by other developers.
 Public repositories are free to host, private repositories require a paid subscription.
-GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged be the repository owner. https://github.com/ pull request and you can apply the patch via:
+GitHub introduced the concept of the ‘pull request’ where code changes done in branches by contributors can be reviewed and discussed before being merged by the repository owner. https://github.com/ pull request and you can apply the patch via:

 grunt patch:https://github.com/xwp/wordpress-develop/pull/161

 If you’re using the GitGit Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
 Git is easy to learn and has a tiny footprint with lightning fast performance.
-Most modern plugin and theme development is being done with this version control system. https://git-scm.com/. repo from develop.git.wordpress.orgWordPress.org The community site where WordPress code is created and shared by the users.
+Most modern plugin and theme development is being done with this version control system. https://git-scm.com/ repo from develop.git.wordpress.orgWordPress.org The community site where WordPress code is created and shared by the users.
 This is where you can download the source code for WordPress core, plugins and themes as well as the central location for community conversations and organization. https://wordpress.org/ then you can check out the branchbranch A directory in Subversion.
 WordPress uses branches to store the latest development code for each major release (3.9, 4.0, etc.).
 Branches are then updated with code for any minor releases of that branch.
 Sometimes, a major version of WordPress and its minor versions are collectively referred to as a "branch", such as "the 4.0 branch". directly via:

 git remote add -f xwp https://github.com/xwp/wordpress-develop.git && git checkout xwp/trac-30937